ethancjackson/CS2212B-2017/docs/RESOURCES.md

 ## Resources
 [Home](README.md)

-A collection of helpful resources for you project.
+A collection of helpful resources for your project.

 ---